A look at hardware tokens

 You might be wondering what you should do when it comes to your cybersecurity; whether you should use a software security token or get a hardware security token.
 As mentioned, we recommend that you first and foremost get a security token.

-With modern technology, our phones can function as a security token with multi-factor authentication and one-time passwords, which essentially makes it a lot more difficult for hackers to get access to your accounts and systems.
+With modern technology, a user's mobile device can function as a security token with multi-factor authentication and one-time passwords.
+Dive into our guide on one-time passwords to learn how they work.
+Hardware authentication tokens, which use public-key cryptography, provide an additional layer of security.
+Third party hardware tokens can also be integrated with existing systems to enhance security.
+This essentially makes it a lot more difficult for hackers to get access to your accounts and systems.

 An organization’s security relies on internal security meaning that if one employee or security token is compromised, the entire organization can become a target.
 So, to stay secure, you might want to consider a solution that suits the organization and employees in the best way possible.